notapipeline/bwv/README.md

 secrets are encrypted, please discuss these with with Bitwarden directly.

-Whilst every effort is taken to ensure this application handles secrets in a secure manner during its normal operation, including locking memory and ensuring decrypted secrets are kept in memory for the minimal amount of time, certain functionality provided as part of this application offers the opportinity for secrets to be leaked and should thus be used with caution.
+Whilst every effort is taken to ensure this application handles secrets in a secure manner during its normal operation, including the use of guarded memory, cryptographic shredding of passwords and hashes and ensuring decrypted secrets are kept in memory for the minimal amount of time, certain functionality provided as part of this application offers the opportinity for secrets to be leaked and should thus be used with caution.

 This is no different than any other API or wallet service and the authentication for the API can (and should) be tied to a wallet service ensuring access to the